Today, August 15, 2019 Julia Child would have been 107 years old.

 Produced in Rutherfordton NC, Miso Masters is the largest producer of organic miso in the world and is available locally in Whole Foods and in Earth Fare

 1 cup organic chicken stock or vegetable broth

-After tomorrow’s post, you’ll be making your own, so you can have this readily available in the freezer!
+To make your own, follow the recipe below so you can have this readily available in your freezer!

 Here is How Julia Child Would Do It…

 Preheat the oven to 425.